cquiro/class_exercises/README.md

 =======
 Adding files to a GitHub repo as an exercise.

-The files uploaded are four ruby files that meant to be run from the terminal.
+These are four ruby files that are to be run from the terminal.

-They were written at the beginning of the course.
+They were written at the beginning of the Wyncode course.
+Three of them involve manipulating arrays and the other (beatles.rb) is to practice object oriented programming concepts.